sirimuppala/cross-account-mlops/README.md

 **Non-Production Account** - An AWS account where the code pipeline deploys and validates the models before deploying into a production account.
 **Production Account** - An AWS account where the production applications run.
 MLOps code pipeline auto-deploy the models.

 **Note:** For this lab, we are combining the Non-Production Account and Production Account and call it as staging account.
-You expect to see a total of THREE aws accounts.
+You expect to see a total of ***THREE aws accounts***.

 ## Steps Involved